preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/dashboard/dashboard-implementation/index.rst

 How it's done
 -----------------
 Well, how is this done, then?
-There's simply too many details in the settings for what is shown above, to show them all, but some basics:
+There's simply too many details in the settings for what is shown above, to describe them all, but some basics:

 + The basic layout for a dashboard page, can be created with tab sections.
 + A Metrics block is always useful in this type of implementations.
 + A Page rollup block can be used for any rollup of pages, with detailed settings for what you want to list.

-Actually, any number of block can be used, but these are most likely the most common, se for more information, see:
+Actually, any number of blocks can be used, but these are most likely the most common, so for more information, see:

-+ :doc:`The Metrics block </blocks/general-block-settings/index>`
++ :doc:`The Metrics block </blocks/metrics-block-612/index>`
-+ :doc:`The page rollup block </blocks/general-block-settings/index>`
++ :doc:`The Page rollup block </blocks/page-rollup/index>`
-+ :doc:`Blocks for analytics </blocks/general-block-settings/index>`
++ :doc:`Blocks for analytics </blocks/blocks-for-analytics/index>`